Get set to study

-As a student you will have access to Microsoft Office/Office 365 and be able to download this to your PC for the duration of your course.
+As a student you will have access to Microsoft Office/Office 365 and be able to download MS Office to your PC for the duration of your course.
 This will also give you access to 1Tb of data storage through HWU OneDrive.

 Reading is a key skill and you will find that you need to do a lot of reading at university.
 Reading texts and journal articles in your own subject will help you become familiar with the principles of your subject.
 Your course reading list is a good starting point.

-Check out our Assistive technology page for information on text to speech software.
-If you have a Windows computer, you can download a free text to speech program called Balabolka here.
-To compliment the software, you can also download advanced synthetic Scottish voices for free, (you will need your university e-mail address).
+Check out our assistive technology page for information on text to speech software.
+If you have a Windows computer, you can download a free text-to-speech program called Balabolka.
+To compliment the software, you can also download advanced synthetic Scottish voices for free, (You will need your University email address).

 Many lecturers now make their PowerPoint slides available online for students, but they will present much more information during the lecture than is shown on the slides.
 They may also give very useful tips for assignments or exams therefore, it is important to attend all your lectures and tutorials.

 There is a list of assistive technology on our website that can help with notetaking, such as AudioNotetaker and Inspiration, a mind-mapping program for summarising your notes.

 MindGenius is an alternative to Inspiration and once you become a student you can download this to your own PC.